 A Randomized, Open-label, Phase 2 Trial of Ponatinib in Patients with Resistant Chronic Phase Chronic Myeloid Leukemia to Characterize the Efficacy and Safety of a Range of Doses

 The goal of this clinical research study is to study the effectiveness of 3 dose levels of ponatinib in treating CP-CML that is not responding to TKI treatment.
 The safety of these dose levels will also be studied.
 Ponatinib may cause a blood clot to form in an artery or in a vein.
 Depending on the location of the clot, this could cause a heart attack, a stroke, severe damage to other tissue, or death.
 A blood clot may occur within 2 weeks after you start taking the drug.
-About 25% (1 in 4) of patients taking the drug form an abnormal clot.
+About 41% (about 2 in 5) of patients taking the drug form an abnormal clot.
 Blood clots can occur in patients that do not have other known risk factors for forming clots.
 If you develop a blood clot, you will need to stop taking ponatinib.
 In some cases, emergency surgery could be needed to remove the clot and restore blood flow.

 Disease Group: Leukemia

 Treatment Location: Both at MDACC & and Other Sites

 Projected Accrual: 276